 How to Tell What is in Season

-If you are already shopping at your local farmer markets then you know what is in season by the abundance of fruits or vegetable available to purchase.
-If you mostly shop at a traditional grocery stores, you may need help knowing what is in season.
-Here’s my favourite resource:
+If you are already shopping at your local farmer markets then you know what is in a season by the abundance of fruits or vegetable available to purchase.
+If you mostly shop at a traditional grocery store, you may need help knowing what is in season.
+Here’s my favorite resource:

-Also you can find an application for iPhones that can quickly provide you with all the produce currently in season by location: download here
+Also, you can find an application for iPhones that can quickly provide you with all the produce currently in a season by location: download here

 - 1.5 cups shredded zucchini (water out), well packed (1 medium zucchini)

 - ¾ cup sunbutter (or almond butter)

 - ⅓ cup raw honey or maple syrup or 1 tsp stevia